Puppy Care

 Heartworm Protection

 In addition to being annoying and gross, fleas and ticks can transmit a number of parasites or pathogens that can develop into serious and potentially life threatening diseases.
 Flea allergies and related skin infections are also a common sequela of these parasites.
 Fleas and ticks can easily be avoided with appropriate monthly preventatives.
-These options will be discussed during your initial visits to help get your puppy the right coverage.
+We will go over these options during your initial visits to find the right coverage for your puppy.